 Most models weigh only twenty pounds.
 Hoverboards with this design have gyroscopes that help you keep your balance as you shift your feet to turn left, right, go forward or backward.
 Depending on the model, these self propelled scooter can climb up to a 15° angle and travel up to 20 kilometers or twelve miles on a single charge.

 These devices are so new that the crowded market is full of competitors no one has heard about.
-What are the best self balancing scooters on the market for 2017?
+What are the best self balancing scooters on the market?
 And who offers the best balance between price and functionality?
 Read the reviews below and find out.

 EpikGo Hoverboard / Self Balancing Scooter Review